Twitch (service): Partner and affiliate programs

 In July 2011, Twitch launched its Partner Program, which reached over 11,000 members by August 2015.

 Similar to the Partner Program of other video sites like YouTube, the Partner Program allows popular content producers to share in the advertisement revenue generated from their streams.
 Additionally, Twitch users can subscribe to partnered streamers' channels for US$4.99 a month, often granting the user access to unique emoticons, live chat privileges, and other various perks.
 Twitch retains US$2.49 of every US$4.99 channel subscription, with the remaining US$2.50 going directly to the partnered streamer.
 Although exceptions were made, Twitch previously required that prospective partners have an "average concurrent viewership of 500+", as well as a consistent streaming schedule of at least three days a week.
 However, since the launch of the 'Achievements' feature, there is a clearer "Path to Partnership" with trackable goals for concurrent viewership, duration and frequency of streams.

 In April 2017, Twitch launched its "Affiliate Program" that allows smaller channels to generate revenue as well, also announcing that it would allow channels access to multi-priced subscription tiers.
 The participants of this program get some but not all of the benefits of the Twitch Partners.
 Streamers can make profit from cheering with Bits which are purchasable from Twitch directly.
 Affiliates are also able to access the Twitch Subscriptions feature, with all the same functionality that Partners have access to, with a maximum of five subscriber emotes.
 In September 2019, the service announced that Affiliates would now receive a share of ad revenue.

+Additionally, in June 2023, Twitch introduced the Partner Plus Program.
+This program was designed to recognize Twitch partners who consistently bring a large audience and engagement to the platform.
+Streamers in this program receive a 70/30 revenue share on subscription revenue.
+To qualify for the program, creators had to maintain a sub count of at least 350 subscribers for three consecutive months.
+Once that is complete, qualifying members will be enrolled for the next 12 months.
+The program was officially launched on October 1, 2023.
+This enabled partners to earn more as they continue to grow their community.
+However, a number of streamers were not happy with the program.
+Streamers argued that it excluded certain creators because of the criteria and that creators would burn themselves out by trying to achieve 350 monthly subscribers.